 Graduate internships provide an opportunity for students to pursue practical work experience in their field of study, to enhance and augment classroom learning, while also enhancing their overall educational experience.

 F-1 international students are required to complete at least two semesters of full-time study in the United States (U.S.) to be eligible for internship authorization.
 This may include time spent studying at another U.S. institution, including completion of a bachelor’s degree immediately prior to studying at NYU.
 Please contact the Office of Global Services for details on F-1 internship eligibility.

 All graduate students must have a grade point average (GPA) of at least 3.0, as reflected on their academic transcript.
-Students cannot enroll in CP courses if they have an incomplete grade (I) in any course from a prior semester.
-Students cannot enroll in a subsequent CP course if they have an incomplete or a fail grade (F) from a previous CP course.
-Students cannot enroll in a CP course if they have received Maintenance of Study (MOS) and/or a Time Extension for their current degree program.
-As stated above in the Graduation Requirements section for Master of Science, MS students may use no more than 3 credits of internship toward fulfillment of MS degree requirements.
+Students cannot enroll in internship courses if they have an incomplete grade (I) in any course from a prior semester.
+Students cannot enroll in a subsequent internship course if they have an incomplete or a fail grade (F) from a previous internship course.
+Students cannot be approved for an internship via thesis, dissertation, or any other course, if they have received a Time Extension for their current degree program.
+As stated above in the Graduation Requirements section for Master of Science, M.S. students may use no more than 3 credits of internship toward fulfillment of M.S. degree requirements.

 Eligibility and Requirements: Work Experiences

 During the academic year, work experiences must be at least 12 weeks long.
 During the summer, they must be at least 8 weeks long.
 Additionally, the work experience must be a minimum of 240 hours.
 Start and end dates need not coincide with the first and last day of the semester, but must fit within the semester in order to ensure that final reports may be submitted and grades may be submitted in a timely manner.